Underinsured and Uninsured Motorist Coverage and Claims

 Even when people understand the purpose of uninsured and underinsured motorist coverage, there are many reasons why they do not purchase it:

-- Misunderstanding of the Risk - Nearly 1 in 4 drivers in the State of Tennessee do not have any insurance at all.
+- Misunderstanding of the Risk - Many people think that they do not need UM/UIM because insurance is required by law, but nearly 1 in 4 drivers in the State of Tennessee do not have any insurance at all.
 Think about that for a minute and then think about how many vehicles are around you as you drive to and from work or the grocery store.
 For instance, as you drive to work on a 2-way road in the morning, one out of every five drivers you meet on the roadway probably does not have insurance.
 In addition to uninsured motorists, there is another large percentage of drivers who are only carrying the minimum legally mandated coverage of $25,000 per person /$50,000 per accident.
 While that sounds like a lot of money, consider this: $25,000 (the maximum amount one individual can recover under a $25,000/$50,000 policy) likely will not cover the expenses associated with one day at Vanderbilt’s trauma unit.
-In a serious accident, a driver who only has the minimum coverages is unquestionably underinsured.
+In a serious accident, a driver who only has the minimum coverage is unquestionably underinsured.

 - Cost – Understandably, drivers are trying to keep their car insurance premiums low but this is not an area where you want to avoid costs by declining coverage or purchasing a low amount.
 Again, this coverage is for you and might be the only thing that protects you if you are involved in a serious car accident.
 This coverage is surprisingly affordable and to add it to your existing coverage would only require a minimal change in your budgeting.
 While the cost varies from insurance company to insurance company, the state you live in and the amount of coverage you buy, underinsured/uninsured motorist coverage can be as low as $5.00 a month – the cost of one fancy coffee.